 These codes are used for integrated behavioral health care services provided by a behavioral health care manager (BHM), under the supervision of the treating physician/non-physician practitioner (NPP), in consultation with a psychiatric physician or psychiatric NPP.

-The PCP directs the work of a behavioral health care manager in consultation with a psychiatric physician, NP or PA.
-This recognizes the work and time of practitioners and staff in caring for patients with behavioral conditions outside of an E/M visit.
+The treating physician, often a primary care provider (PCP) directs the work of a behavioral health care manager in consultation with a psychiatric physician, or NPP This recognizes the work and time of practitioners and staff in caring for patients with behavioral conditions outside of an E/M visit.